mongodb-partners/mongodb-aws-csfle/README.md

 # mongodb-aws-csfle
 MongoDB AWS Client Side Field Level Encryption

+## The Totuorial
+Please read this <a href="#">blog</a> to understand you can implement Client Side Field Level Encryption using MongoDB Atlas and AWS services.

-## The Project
+## Project Overview
-Consists of 2 key components
+Consists of 2 key components.
+Please find below installation and running instructions for individual components

 * <a href="https://github.com/mongodb-partners/mongodb-aws-csfle/tree/main/csfle-service">Client Side Field Level Encryption Servcice</a>